Naissur/kv-website/_posts/2016-04-16-kv-manifest.md

 ## US

-We are a company of two collegues.
+We are a company of two colleagues.

 We make predictable full-stack websites, with predictable deadlines, and resources.